 William Lee Adams, our founder and editor-in-chief, is an American journalist in London.
-He’s currently a news reader at the BBC World Service.
-Prior to this he was a London correspondent for TIME Magazine, and has written for publications including Billboard, MailOnline, Newsweek, the Financial Times, the New York Times, CNN.com and InStyle.
+He’s a former London correspondent for TIME Magazine, and has written for publications including Billboard, MailOnline, Newsweek, the Financial Times, the New York Times, CNN.com and InStyle.
 He fell in love with Eurovision in 2007 when he saw Ukraine’s Verka Serduchka running around the stage in tin foil, and has subsequently attended ESC in Oslo, Düsseldorf, Baku, Malmö, Copenhagen, Vienna, Stockholm, Kiev and Lisbon, plus Junior Eurovision in Kiev, Minsk, Amsterdam, Valletta and Sofia.
 He played Romania’s 2009 entry “The Balkan Girls” at his wedding in 2011.
 E-mail: willyleeadams [at] gmail [dot] com, Twitter: @willyleeadams, Instagram: @williamleeadams.

 Padraig Muldoon, deputy editor and Ireland correspondent, watched his first Eurovision at the grand old age of 12 way back in 2003.
 However, it wasn’t until Alexander Rybak’s win in 2009 that he became a true Eurovision nut.
 Padraig would like to think that he’s quite good at predicting the winners, with his favourites usually proving victorious (alas Twin Twin let him down in 2014).
 But this could all just be luck, as his friends and family often doubt he has any musical taste at all!
 He vehemently denies such allegations.
 E-mail: padraig [dot] wiwibloggs [at] gmail [dot] com, Twitter: @JustPadraig.

-Deban Aderemi (real name Deban Aderemi) is a London-based correspondent who tells it like it is.
+Deban Aderemi is a London-based correspondent who tells it like it is.
 He balances intelligence with charisma and some serious attitude, as you can see in his music reviews and interviews with Eurovision contestants.
 His authoritative and often irreverent style always gives a fresh spin on what’s hot and trending with ESC.
-E-mail: deban [dot] aderemi [at] googlemail [dot] com, Twitter: @debanaderemi.
+E-mail: deban [dot] aderemi [at] googlemail [dot] com, Twitter: @debanaderemi, Instagram: @deban_deban.

 Chris Halpin, a London-based correspondent and editor, has been a Eurovision fan since 1997, when he entertained his family with an all too enthusiastic commentary of Katrina and the Waves’ victory.
 Today, he does much the same on the internet, including on his Twitter: @KatsJonouchi.